jon-harper/OmniBox/docs/tour.md

 This is a visual tour of an OmniBox.
 This page demonstrates:

+1. What the core parts of OmniBox are, along with their variations;
-1. What each part does; and
+2. What trays and panels do; and
-2. How OmniBox fits together.
+3. How these pieces fit together.

 Links are provided to the respective git folder for each component type.